Cortisol Testing: How to Diagnose and Treat Adrenal Issues

 With that in mind there are several that can help the cortisol in your body function more efficiently:

 - Adrenal glandulars: These tend to work best for patients with very low cortisol levels, they also tend to provide an immediate boost to energy levels.
 Using glandulars in combination with other supplements listed below is very effective for low cortisol levels.
 Should be used for 6 + months.

-- CoQ10: This co enzyme is involved in proper mitochondrial energy production and can help increase energy levels.
+- CoQ10: This coenzyme is involved in proper mitochondrial energy production (5) and can help increase energy levels.
 Because energy levels are often low in adrenal related issues, mitochondrial boosters are particularly effective.
 Use 2 capsules (240mg) per day for several months.

-- Alpha Lipoic acid: ALA helps increase mitochondrial energy production, acts as a powerful anti oxidant and an anti inflammatory agent.
+- Alpha Lipoic acid: ALA helps increase mitochondrial energy production, acts as a powerful antioxidant and an anti-inflammatory agent (6).
 ALA can also help with weight loss due to its effects on insulin.

-- Vitamin B6: Vitamin B6 is used in several pathways in the creation of adrenal hormones and a nutrient that many patients are deficient in.
+- Vitamin B6: Vitamin B6 is used in several pathways in the creation of adrenal hormones and a nutrient that many patients are deficient in (7).
 Taking higher doses of B6 during the acute phase of treatment may be necessary for short periods of time.

-Take 3+ of the supplements listed above may be necessary for at minimum of 6 months in order to see continued results and an increase in cortisol levels.
+Take 3+ of the supplements listed above may be necessary for a minimum of 6 months in order to see continued results and an increase in cortisol levels.